thecodersguilduk/tcg_site/site/blog/add-a-junior-tester-to-your-team-super-fast-roi-plus-gov-incentives.md

 ## Industry Led, Community Driven

-The course has been developed to meet industry needs whilst addressing social issues such as improving diversity and solving the digital skills shortage.
+The course has been developed to **meet industry needs whilst addressing social issues** such as improving diversity and solving the digital skills shortage.
 This is our MO.

-The course content has been developed by highly regarded Software Testing professionals taking insight and direction from employers and team leaders on the exact knowledge and skills they need now.
-This brand new apprenticeship will be delivered by the same  incredible trainers who taught in our Digital Skills Bootcamp Courses, with a real focus on super fast ROI developing skills that bring immediate benefit and efficiency to technical teams.
+The course content has been developed by **highly regarded Software Testing professionals** taking insight and direction from employers and team leaders on the exact knowledge and skills they need now.
+This **brand new apprenticeship** will be delivered by the same  incredible trainers who taught in our Digital Skills Bootcamp Courses, with a real focus on **super fast ROI developing skills that bring immediate benefit** and efficiency to technical teams.

-We fully recognise the value of core skills such as collaboration, problem-solving, communication, time management, best practices and teamwork.
-These core skills form the backbone of the curriculum as learners improve their skills and technical knowledge around software testing tools and technique.
+We fully recognise the value of core skills such as **collaboration, problem-solving, communication, time management, best practices and teamwork**.
+These core skills form the backbone of the curriculum as learners improve their skills and technical knowledge around **software testing tools and technique**.

 ## Super Fast ROI